 Microsoft Clippy is No More

 Posted on February 19, 2007Microsoft Clippy has died.
-According to Engadget and ChipChick the animated paperclip will not be helping (or annoying) Microsoft Office users in any future editions.
+According to Engadget the animated paperclip will not be helping (or annoying) Microsoft Office users in any future editions.
 Office 97 was the last edition of Microsoft Office containing Clippy.

 AppScout has interviewed Microsoft Office's Group Program Manager Jensen Harris about Clippy's demise.
 Harris says there have not been many complaints about the death of Clippy.We suspected something was brewing when the iconic figure started donning a 3D skirt in Japan, but a brief interview with Office's group program manager revealed that the clip is indeed dead.
 While it had been fading for awhile due to an apparent lack of mass fanfare, and was even turned off by default in Office 2003, it seems that Clippy fans will be forced to stick with now-antiquated versions of the Office suite in order to keep their darling on screen.
 But don't fret too much, as the countdown until someone crafts a freeware app re-instilling a Clippy rendition into Office begins... now.

 No complaints?
 Where's the outrage?
 Well, maybe ten years is a pretty good lifespan for a virtual paperclip.
 It also may not be the end.
 Engadget has warned Clippy will probably return in some future user generated application and there's a good chance someone will find a way to incorporate Clippy into a YouTube video.Have you received any negative feedback about Clippy's death?